-Whilst some unis have chosen to manage the entire process, OUA Exam Services still timetables most exams in the Student Hub.
+Whilst some unis have chosen to manage the entire process, OUA timetables some exams and publishes them in the Student Hub.
 But, we don’t cover mid-term exams or tests—your uni will keep you updated directly.

 We’ll email you to let you know when it’s time to start getting ready for exam planning, and we’ll email you a reminder just before your timetable is published.

 If you’re having trouble finding a subject’s exam on your timetable, don’t panic.
 There could be many reasons why it’s not there.
 It might be that no exam is scheduled for the subject, or that the exam is being run directly by your university.
 In some cases, there may be a problem with your exam timetable.

 Please check your university learning management system (LMS) for the most up to date information about your subject and exam details.
 You can also contact your university or teaching staff directly.

 If you can’t take your exam at the date and time shown on the timetable, contact your uni to discuss your options.
 We've included contact details in each exam timetable.